 Quanex Building Products (NX) Dips More Than Broader Markets: What You Should Know

-Investors will be hoping for strength from Quanex Building Products as it approaches its next earnings release.
-On that day, Quanex Building Products is projected to report earnings of $0.62 per share, which would represent year-over-year growth of 47.62%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $301.1 million, up 7.58% from the year-ago period.
+Wall Street will be looking for positivity from Quanex Building Products as it approaches its next earnings report date.
+This is expected to be September 1, 2022.
+In that report, analysts expect Quanex Building Products to post earnings of $0.62 per share.
+This would mark year-over-year growth of 47.62%.
+Meanwhile, our latest consensus estimate is calling for revenue of $301.1 million, up 7.58% from the prior-year quarter.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $2.35 per share and revenue of $1.19 billion, which would represent changes of +34.29% and +11.02%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $2.35 per share and revenue of $1.19 billion.
+These totals would mark changes of +34.29% and +11.02%, respectively, from last year.

-Investors might also notice recent changes to analyst estimates for Quanex Building Products.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+It is also important to note the recent changes to analyst estimates for Quanex Building Products.
+Recent revisions tend to reflect the latest near-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Quanex Building Products currently has a Zacks Rank of #1 (Strong Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Quanex Building Products currently has a Zacks Rank of #3 (Hold).

-Looking at its valuation, Quanex Building Products is holding a Forward P/E ratio of 11.02.
-This valuation marks a discount compared to its industry's average Forward P/E of 13.44.
+Looking at its valuation, Quanex Building Products is holding a Forward P/E ratio of 10.47.
+For comparison, its industry has an average Forward P/E of 12.71, which means Quanex Building Products is trading at a discount to the group.

 The Building Products - Miscellaneous industry is part of the Construction sector.
-This industry currently has a Zacks Industry Rank of 93, which puts it in the top 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 93, putting it in the top 37% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report